176th Air Defense Squadron: History

 Aircraft Control and Warning Squadron, Alaska Air National Guard.
-As part of HQ Alaskan Air Command's (HQ AAC) plan to upgrade all remote sites to full squadrons, the 744th Aircraft Control and Warning Squadron (744th ACWS) was activated at Murphy Dome on 1 February 1953 with an authorized strength of 249 personnel.
+As part of HQ Alaskan Air Command's plan to upgrade all remote sites to full squadrons, the 744th Aircraft Control and Warning Squadron (744th ACWS) was activated at Murphy Dome on 1 February 1953 with an authorized strength of 249 personnel.

 The mission of the 744th ACWS was to support, administer and train assigned personnel to perform air defense missions, support tactical missions as directed by HQ AAC, and operate and maintain the Murphy Dome AFS.

 In 1977, the 744th ACWS was assigned to the newly reactivated 531st Aircraft Control and Warning Group (531st ACWG).
 The 531 ACWG was later re-designated the 11th Tactical Control Group (11th TCG) in 1981.

-In the early 1980s, construction began on a new NORAD Region Operations Control Center (ROCC) at Elmendorf AFB, which would be responsible for managing all air defense operations in Alaska, making all manned remote radar sites redundant.
-The 744th ACWS was selected to man the ROCC, which achieved full operational status on 15 September 1983.
+In the early 1980s, construction began on a new NORAD Region Operations Control Center (ROCC) at Elmendorf AFB, which would be responsible for managing all air defense operations in Alaska, making all staffed remote radar sites redundant.
+The 744th ACWS was selected to staff the ROCC, which achieved full operational status on 15 September 1983.
 All remote radar squadrons were inactivated by 1 November 1983.
 Under HQ Alaskan Air Command's SEEK IGLOO program, civilian manning at all remote radar sites was reduced to approximately four civilian personnel per site.

-In 1989, the 744th ACWS was aligned under the newly established 11th Tactical Control Wing (11 TCW).
+n 1989, the 744th ACWS was aligned under the newly established 11th Tactical Control Wing (11 TCW).
 In 1992, this wing was renamed the 11th Air Control Wing (11 ACW), and the 744 ACWS was renamed the 744th Air Defense Squadron (744th ADS).
 The 11th ACW was reorganized on 1 July 1994 as the 611th Air Operations Group (611th AOG), and the 744th ADS was renamed the 611th Air Control Squadron (611th ACS).

 In 2001, the 611th ACS began a four-year transition to the Alaska Air National Guard.
 On 1 October 2004, the 611th ACS was officially inactivated and the 176th ACS was ceremonially recognized.
 Thus, the 176th ACS traces its heritage and honors from the original 744 ACWS/ADS, handed down over the past 50 years.
 In September 2013, the 176th ACS was re-designated as the 176th Air Defense Squadron (176th ADS).